Profitero-Data-Alchemists/katas-2023/security_perspective/README.md

-# Security
+# Security Perspective

-Based on the provided requirements for a project "The Road Warrior", here are the security practices that are applicable:
+Based on the provided requirements for a project "The Road Warrior", here are the security practices that are required:

 ### Authentication and Authorization
 * The requirement for user accounts and user authentication implies the need for strong authentication mechanisms, such as secure password storage, multi-factor authentication (MFA), and secure user sessions to protect against unauthorized access.